Think before you throw

 • cartons.

-There is a full A-Z of materials that you can search, and if you live in Chichester District or Adur and Worthing, you can also download an app below that has a fully searchable option as well.
+There is a full A-Z of materials that you can search, and if you live in Chichester District, Arun District, Adur and Worthing, or Horsham District, you can also download an app below that has a fully searchable option.

 You can also visit one of our Recycling Centres to recycle even more materials.

 Some District and Borough Councils offer additional kerbside collections for materials such as small electricals, textiles or batteries.
-Find out more by visiting your local council website:
+Find out more by visiting our household collections page.

 Reducing waste